 Homework activities comprise of work completed at home, within our school library or at homework club.
-They are set by teachers to develop student independent learning and / or knowledge retrieval skills -:
+They are set by teachers -:

 - To encourage students to develop the skills, confidence and motivation to study effectively on their own; - To consolidate and reinforce the skills and understanding developed at school; - To extend school learning to engage and inspire students; - To allow students to practice their study skills, including self-quizzing, in new contexts so they can retain knowledge and further their learning; - To provide opportunities for personalised learning where the task given is specific to students' individual learning needs; - To develop and sustain the involvement of parents in the management of students' learning, and keep them informed about the work students are doing; - To help students manage demands of courses, e.g. coursework; - To ensure students recognise the links between good study habits and higher standards of achievement.